ArturoNGR/bgm-ethiopia-evidence/ETHIOPIA_TECH_EVIDENCE_PACK.md

 Notes: kneg=10; GroupShuffleSplit by hid; seed=2.
 ROC/AUC generated with a self-check against the reference implementation (AUC diff < 1e-3).

+---

 ## 8) Governance and reproducibility stance
-- This pack includes results and model specification.
+- This pack includes results and specification; **it does not include raw microdata**.
-- **Raw microdata are not distributed.**
-- Full reproduction requires controlled access to microdata and the full pipeline.
+- Full reproduction requires controlled access to the microdata and the end-to-end pipeline.
+- **Collaboration path:** code walkthrough + controlled repo access for active collaborators; integration support into your existing ML/ABM pipelines.

 **Code walkthrough + repo access available for collaborators (contact Arturo).**

+Last updated: 2025-12-15.
+Contact: denieves@unhcr.org